Open-Cascade-SAS/OCCT/dox/dev_guides/upgrade/upgrade.md

 #### References to temporary objects

 In previous versions, the compiler was able to detect the situation when a local variable of a "reference to a Handle" type is initialized by temporary object, and ensured that lifetime of that object is longer than that of the variable.
-Since OCCT 7.0, it will not work if types of the temporary object and variable are different (due to involvement of user-defined type cast), thus such temporary object will be destroyed immediately.
+In OCCT 7.0 with default options, it will not work if types of the temporary object and variable are different (due to involvement of user-defined type cast), thus such temporary object will be destroyed immediately.
+This problem does not appear if macro *OCCT_HANDLE_NOCAST* is used during compilation, see below.

 Example: